pnminh/aws-solutions-architect-associate-notes-SAAC03/CheatSheet.md

       - For Redis, _ElastiCache in-transit encryption_ is an optional
         feature to increase security of data in transit as it is being replicated (with performance trade-off)
+      - Memcached cluster on AWS provides auto discovery of cache node and replace failed not automatically.
+Auto discovery allows client to get all the memcached nodes.
+The way write works is memcached client, and not the cluster itself, does balancing using hashing to select a specific endpoint for a key, and this inherently doesn't replicate data across nodes
   * Use case: accelerate autocomplete in a web page form
   * Cache Strategies
       - Write-through: data is written to the cache and the underlying data simultaneously.